ImSerdar/fsc-app/README.md

-# Diesel Fuel Prices Scraper
+# Diesel Fuel Prices Scraper Azure Function

-This project scrapes weekly average diesel fuel prices in Vancouver, BC, from an Excel file available online, and renders it as an HTML table with a dark theme.
+This Azure Function scrapes weekly average diesel fuel prices in Vancouver, BC, from an Excel file available online and renders it as an HTML table with a dark theme.

 ## Features